Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 5. Riverwalk & Downtown – Chicago, IL

-Chicago’s Riverwalk and adjacent downtown area provide a dynamic urban playground.
-Landmarks like Millennium Park, Cloud Gate, and Navy Pier make great checkpoints.
+Chicago's Riverwalk and downtown area deliver iconic landmarks.
+Millennium Park, Cloud Gate, and Navy Pier make clear checkpoints.

-Why it works: Easy access to iconic city highlights and restaurants for a perfect wrap-up.
+Why it works: Easy access to city highlights and restaurants for event wrap-up.

 Best for: Medium-sized groups (15–120 participants).

-Pro tip: Mix physical tasks with photo missions to capture the skyline and riverfront views.
+Pro tip: Mix physical tasks with photo missions to capture skyline and riverfront views.

 6. Pike Place Market & Waterfront – Seattle, WA

-Pro tip: Integrate food tastings into your challenges (bonus points for catching a flying fish!).
+Pro tip: Integrate food tastings into challenges (bonus points for catching a flying fish!).

 7. Red Rocks & Surroundings – Denver, CO

-Just outside Denver, Red Rocks Amphitheatre and nearby trails offer stunning backdrops for scavenger hunts that mix outdoor exploration with teamwork.
+Red Rocks Amphitheatre and nearby trails offer stunning backdrops.
+The natural setting mixes outdoor exploration with teamwork.

-Why it works: Natural beauty and a sense of adventure.
+Why it works: Natural beauty and genuine adventure.

 Pro tip: Include creative photo challenges on the iconic amphitheatre steps.